 When it comes to series kickoffs, it doesn't get any bigger than the prized post-Super Bowl slot!
 Immediately following CBS Sports' broadcast of Super Bowl LV will be the series premiere of The Equalizer, a reimagining of the classic drama starring multi-hyphenate Queen Latifah.

 The Oscar nominee plays Robyn McCall, an enigmatic woman with a mysterious past.
 To most, she's just an average single mom quietly raising her teenage daughter.
 But to a trusted few, she's The Equalizer—an anonymous guardian angel and defender of the downtrodden, using her extensive skills as a former CIA operative to help those with nowhere else to turn.

 The Equalizer premieres Sunday, Feb.
-7 at 10/9c (time is approximate after post-game coverage) on CBS and CBS All Access.
+7 at 10/9c (time is approximate after post-game coverage) on CBS and Paramount+.
 The Equalizer will move to its regular Sunday time period (9/8c) on Feb.
 14.